-In additional to the medical center campus facilities, students may elect various internship experiences within special facilities in the Dallas area.
-For example, students may see clients/consumers from the Department of Assistive and Rehabilitative Services and the Parkland Health & Hospital System.
+n additional to the Medical Center's campus facilities, students may elect various internship experiences within special facilities in the Dallas area.
+For example, students may see clients/consumers from the Texas Department of Assistive and Rehabilitative Services and the Parkland Health & Hospital System.

-The Rehabilitation Counseling program maintains space and equipment to teach counseling and assessment skills.
-The department also operates the University Rehabilitation Service, a comprehensive vocational rehabilitation facility that provides a locus for the practicum and internship phases of the program.
+The Rehabilitation Counseling Program maintains space and equipment to teach counseling and assessment skills.
+The Department also operates the University Rehabilitation Service (URS), a comprehensive vocational rehabilitation facility that provides a locus for the practicum and internship phases of the Program.
 It provides a range of rehabilitation diagnostic and treatment services to people with disabilities in the Dallas/Fort Worth area.
-These include psychological evaluation, neuropsychological evaluation, psychological counseling and psychosocial skills training services.
+These include psychological evaluation, neuropsychological evaluation, psychological counseling, psychosocial skills training, and supported employment services.

-As a university-based rehabilitation facility,

-the URS also serves as a clinical training facility for advanced students in rehabilitation counseling and a research facility for developing, implementing and studying the effectiveness of various innovative rehabilitation evaluation protocols and behavior change/counseling modalities.
+As a university-based rehabilitation facility, the URS also serves as a clinical training facility for advanced students in rehabilitation counseling and a research facility for developing, implementing, and studying the effectiveness of various innovative rehabilitation evaluation protocols and behavior change/counseling modalities.
 In addition, a pediatric neuropsychology service provides training and research opportunities.

 Practicum and internship students provide services under the supervision of faculty and are involved in seminars and case conferences on a regular basis.
-The program facilitates the professional practice of rehabilitation counseling on this campus and enhances the integration of service, teaching and research.
-It also offers opportunities to create links with various departments of UT Southwestern Medical School and UT Southwestern School of Health Professions.
+The program facilitates the professional practice of rehabilitation counseling on this campus and enhances the integration of service, teaching, and research.
+It also offers opportunities to create links with various Departments of UT Southwestern Medical School and UT Southwestern School of Health Professions.